EthanDawes/gradebook/README.md

 Browser extension to stay on top of your grades.

-Download on the Chrome Web Store!
+Download on the Chrome Web Store and Firefox Addon store!

 ## Features
-- Consolidate grades from Brightspace and Gradescope
+- Consolidate grades from Brightspace, Gradescope, or enter manually
 - Track your current grade
   - What percentage of my final grade is one homework worth?
   - How well am I doing in the quizzes category?